ArjanCodes/examples/unit_testing/README.md

 # Payment tests

-- Create a PaymentProcessor protocol class
+- Create a PaymentProcessor protocol class (pay now uses dependency injection)
 - Create a PaymentProcessorMock class to handle the charge
+- Create a CreditCard dataclass so input mocking is no longer needed.

 # Final thoughts